drophero/platform-integration/README.md

 **If we make a call to any of these two callbacks and we not get a 200 response code, we will try again in some minutes.
 If after a few attempts we can't reach you, we will mail this account reporting problems.**

+#Keep it version wide

+We know that's a very difficult task to acomplish, but make a little plan before start programming and keep in mind in this case **more is better**.
+Make a plan and target the most wide user-base of your platform, they will appreciate it.

-#Please provide an damn good control panel!
+#Please provide a good control panel!

 It's important to provide a good user experience to your users, so it's important to make this right.